 The collapse of Heritage Loan and Investment Company, and subsequently RISDIC, is now part of Rhode Island legend.
 The Federal Hill institution was taken over by RISDIC in October 1990 when examiners found its book to be almost incomprehensible.
 A few weeks later, Joseph Mollicone, Jr., president and controlling shareholder of the bank, disappeared and ultimately turned into a fugitive as it became clear that more than $13 million in bank funds had also disappeared.

-Early afternoon now, Whitehouse arrived at our meetings at South Main Street from his vigil at the Department of Business Regulation (DBR).
+Every afternoon now, Whitehouse arrived at our meetings at South Main Street from his vigil at the Department of Business Regulation (DBR).
 His updates of the banks’ dwindling liquidity grew increasingly alarming.
 Initially he told us, “I don’t know how they’re going to make it.”

 Soon, though, that became, “They’re not going to make it.”